fjiang212/my-notes/certifications/aws-assoicate-developer/README.md

 ## RDB
 * MySQL, MariaDB, PostgreSQL and Oracle utilize **synchronous** physical replication to keep data on the standby up-to-date with the primary.
 (NO SQL Server)
 * Read replicas are available in Amazon RDS for MySQL, MariaDB, and PostgreSQL as well as Amazon Aurora.
 (NO SQL Server and Oracle).
 Use those engines' native **asynchronous** repolication to update read replica.
+* DB Parameter Groups are used to assign specfic settings which can be applied to a set of RDS instance in AWS.

 ## S3
 * Delete the bucket without removing the content of the bucket will get 409